 The 'Oi Monopole String Plate

 String material and sizing are a critical component for each instrument and are selected for balanced tension and response.
 How they attach to the top is the highest determinant of how how the instrument responds.
 Ideally the top should move up and down, but a typical bridge warps the top into a bi-pole wave that can result in phase cancellation and deformed tops.
 The strings on an 'Oi pinless through-top design attach to the bottom of a special 'Oi Monopole plate.
 This counteracts the bi-pole wave, and instead makes the top act as a monopole speaker similar to how a bass speaker travels back and forth as unit, or as a drum head moves with a rigid rim.
-This "Intension Bridge" concept was pioneered by Falbo Guitars, with all due credit to him, and is explained in this video:

 The 'Oi Shelf Saddle